-Notable appearances include the 21C Music Festival with Off The Score (2015), the Gstaad Menuhin Festival and Academy with Quatuor Ebène and Stacey Kent (2016), the premiere of his composition “Jazz Impressions for String Orchestra, No. 1” with the Forces Majeures at the Festival du Haut Limousin (2016), and Don't Box Me In: An Intimate Evening with Stewart Copeland at Long Beach Opera (2018).
+Marlon is the bassist for Stewart Copeland and Jon Kimura Parker’s epic collaboration Off The Score.
+Notable tour appearances include the 2015 21C Music Festival with Off The Score, the 2016 Gstaad Menuhin Festival and Academy with Quatuor Ebène and Stacey Kent, the premiere of his composition Jazz Impressions for String Orchestra, No. 1 at the 2016 Festival du Haut Limousin, and Don't Box Me In: An Intimate Evening with Stewart Copeland at Long Beach Opera in 2018.

 Dedicated to teaching about jazz composer Billy Strayhorn, Marlon created Ever Up And Onward: A Tribute To Billy Strayhorn in 2022, an eight episode video series presented by Colburn School that explores the life, legacy and music of Billy Strayhorn.
 As a Colburn Amplify Series artist-in-residence, Marlon recorded an album, reviving known and lesser known Strayhorn compositions with Marlonius Jazz Orchestra.
 The album, Marlonius | Strayhorn, will be released in 2023 and the single "All Day Long '' is now available.
 Marlon was a guest speaker at the Library Of Congress for the 2023 Strayhorn: Known and Unknown discussion panel.
 At Centrum 2023, Marlon presented a lecture on Billy Strayhorn’s orchestration techniques.
 Marlon's Strayhorn projects are made possible by the continuous support of Billy Strayhorn Songs, Inc. and the Billy Strayhorn Foundation.